google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 ## More notification anatomy {: #more-anatomy }

 When a notification is received from the server, it's intercepted by a service worker using the push event.
-It's basic structure is this.
+Its basic structure is this:

     self.addEventListener('push', event => {